 We bring hope to prisoners by:

 Families also need help and healing.
-In 2012 we'll be providing children with gifts from their incarcerated parent on Christmas and their birthday.
+We provide children with gifts from their incarcerated parent on Christmas and their birthday.

 Where we work